 “The Mayor’s obsession with maintaining police officer numbers has tied the Met’s hands which is why it is now forced to turn to privatisation.”

 Labour’s Joanne McCartney said: “These proposals must not be about selling off the Metropolitan Police to the lowest bidder.
 We urgently need the Mayor to clarify what aspect of the Criminal Justice Services will be outsourced and we need reassurance about the level of quality being sought.
 Policing is too important to put at risk.
 We saw during the Olympics with G4S these contracts can go very wrong, with the taxpayer picking up the pieces afterwards.
-We have also seen some private companies in the criminal justice area subject to investigation for alleged fraud.

 “Boris should be finding ways to save money by keeping Human Resources in-house and sharing services with other parts of the Greater London Authority family.
 This has been successful with the London Fire Brigade.”